Belt (BELT) Price Up 83.4% This Week

-Belt (CURRENCY:BELT) traded up 39.4% against the dollar during the 1-day period ending at 7:00 AM ET on September 14th.
-One Belt coin can currently be purchased for $39.41 or 0.00103409 BTC on exchanges.
-Belt has a total market capitalization of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last day.
-Over the last week, Belt has traded up 83.4% against the dollar.
+Belt (CURRENCY:BELT) traded 39.4% higher against the US dollar during the one day period ending at 16:00 PM ET on September 18th.
+One Belt coin can now be purchased for approximately $39.41 or 0.00103409 BTC on popular exchanges.
+In the last seven days, Belt has traded 83.4% higher against the US dollar.
+Belt has a total market capitalization of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last 24 hours.

 Belt Coin Profile